This post was updated on January 19, 2022

 Ease of Application: 7

-- The first coat of applied was a little difficult to get on evenly.
-We used a stain sprayer for the railings and pad applicator for the flooring.
+– The first coat of application was a little difficult to get on evenly.
+We used a stain sprayer for the railings and a pad applicator for the flooring.
 We applied the railings first and had some running drips that we back brushed right away.
 The floor was uneven after the first coat, evened out better after the second coat but had some shiny spots.

 Color Shifting (darkening) after 2 Years: 7

 -Not sure if the stains had issues darkening on the dirt from the trees but either way the Flood CWF-UV 5 OIL did darken in color slightly after two years.
 Only on the flooring and horizontal areas.
 No issues with the vertical sides and rails.

 – Since the stain darkened slightly we would suggest a deep cleaning or light stripping followed but a wood brightener.
 Fortunately, this would be an easy strip if needed.
 No sanding would be required.